 When this happens, the pump is no longer able to build the pressure it needs to pump fuel.
 Replace your fuel pump when you find the pump is leaking gas.

-Rusted or Failed Seams on Your Husqvarna Fuel Tank Will Begin to Leak
+Rusted or Failed Seams on a Fuel Tank

 These types of tanks can rust and develop holes causing fuel to leak.
 You can use a petroleum-resistant epoxy to seal the hole like TankWeld by J-B Weld or replace the tank if a replacement is still available.

 Most fuel tanks today are made with high-density polyethylene.
 The seams on the tanks can fail to cause your fuel tank to leak.
 The best solution is to replace your fuel tank.

 Fuel Shut-Off Valve is Prone to Leaking Gas

 You may have a plastic or metal valve located under your fuel tank used to shut off and start fuel flow to the mower.
-This valve is prone to leaking and should be replaced if you identify it is the source of your leak.
+This valve is prone to leaking and should be replaced if you identify it as the source of your leak.

-Old Husqvarna Fuel Lines Can Become Dry and Leak
+Old Fuel Lines Can Become Dry and Leak

 Over time, your fuel lines will become weathered and aged causing your fuel lines to become dry and cracked.
 Follow your fuel lines from your gas tank checking each section of the hose for any wet spots.